rodeoflagellum/rodeoflagellum.github.io/_drafts/2022-06-10-for-persuasion-tournament.md

 - Using my aggregate 2030 estimates, the annual risk for years leading up to 2030 would be 0.052%.
 Holding this annual probability constant, the implied probability of this event by 2030 = 0.444%, by 2050 = 1.48%, and by 2100 = 4.03%.
 - Using my aggregate 2050 estimates, the annual risk for years leading up to 2050 would be 0.13%.
 Holding this annual probability constant, the implied probability of this event by 2030 = 1.12%, by 2050 = 3.70%, and by 2100 = 9.865%.
 - Using my aggregate 2100 estimates, the annual risk for years leading up to 2100 would be 0.121%.
 Holding this annual probability constant, the implied probability of this event by 2030 = 1.027%, by 2050 = 3.40%, and 2100 = 9.1%.
-- Thoughts on the visualization: My estimates seem too low.

 <details>
 <summary>Aggregate Naive Attitudes 1</summary>